The Six States

 New Hampshire also offers backpacking opportunities to camp adjacent to waterfalls.
 The state also offers some of the coldest waterfall swimming holes, colorful foliage, and some of the tallest waterfalls in New England.

-Avid hikers looking for long-distance hikes may be left somewhat unsatisfied with the waterfall trips in Vermont; the majority of falls are roadside attractions or require hikes of less than 0.5 mile.
+WATERFALLS IN VERMONTAvid hikers looking for long-distance hikes may be left somewhat unsatisfied with the waterfall trips in Vermont; the majority of falls are roadside attractions or require hikes of less than 0.5 mile.
 The waterfalls in this state are most likely to please swimmers and those who are unable to hike long distances.

 Many of Vermont’s waterfalls have been partially altered or diminished altogether by dams created through hydroelectric projects and power stations.
 As a result, locals are actively protective of the waterfalls left in their natural state.
 The Vermont River Conservancy is one organization fighting to purchase and protect the lands that waterfalls are found on.
-They have succeeded in doing so on several projects so far and need our continued support.
+They have succeeded in doing so on several projects so far and need the public's continued support.

 Vermont is home to the finest swimming holes known among New England’s waterfalls.
 Warm, refreshing, and clean, the swimming holes naturally attract a slew of visitors during summer months.
 The translucent emerald-green color, so familiar in tropical waters, creates lovely pools.
 Some even argue that Vermont has the greatest swimming holes in the entire nation!
 Always carry a bathing suit and towel; you will surely need them.